-L. WORK-RELATED INJURY OR ILLNESS (WORKERS' COMPENSATION)
+11.10 WORK-RELATED INJURY OR ILLNESS (WORKERS' COMPENSATION)

-1. General Provisions
+11.10.1 General Provisions

-This Section shall not be construed as an exhaustive representation of the Employer's Workers' Compensation policies and procedures.

-If an employee incurs a work-related injury or illness the employee must notify their supervisor immediately.
-Within seven (7) days of the work-related incident, the employee must complete the C-1 Notice of Injury or Occupational Disease form.
+- 11.10.1.1 This Section shall not be construed as an exhaustive representation of the Employer's Workers' Compensation policies and procedures. - 11.10.1.2 This Section shall not be construed as an exhaustive representation of the Employer's Workers' Compensation policies and procedures. - 11.10.1.3 If an officer incurs a work-related injury or illness the officer must notify their supervisor immediately.
+Within seven (7) days of the work-related incident, the officer must complete the C-1 Notice of Injury or Occupational Disease form.

-Employees are expected to seek treatment for any work-related injury or illness immediately, or as soon as practicable after the occurrence.
+- 11.10.1.4 Officers are expected to seek treatment for any work-related injury or illness immediately, or as soon as practicable after the occurrence.
 A listing of designated medical providers for work-related injury or illness is available on the Risk Management website.
-The treating physician will submit a C-4 Physician's Report of Initial Treatment form to the Employer's Workers' Compensation Administrator.

-The employee's supervisor is responsible to submit the C-3 Employer's Report of Industrial Injury or Occupational Disease form to the Workers' Compensation Administrator within six (6) working days of notice of the incident.

-Work-related injury or illness claims are adjudicated by a third-party Workers' Compensation Administrator.
-For more information on the Workers' Compensation process or claims administration, employees may contact the Workers' Compensation Administrator directly.

-The Employer will abide by federal and state law regarding work-related injury and illness.
+The treating physician will submit a C-4 Physician's Report of Initial Treatment form to the Employer's Workers' Compensation Administrator. - 11.10.1.5 The officer's supervisor is responsible for submitting the C-3 Employer's Report of Industrial Injury or Occupational Disease form to the Workers' Compensation Administrator within six (6) working days of notice of the incident. - 11.10.1.6 Work-related injury or illness claims are adjudicated by a third-party Workers' Compensation Administrator.
+For more information on the Workers' Compensation process or claims administration, officers may contact the Workers' Compensation Administrator directly. - 11.10.1.7 The Employer will abide by Federal and State law regarding work-related injury and illness.

-2. Compensable Work-Related Injury or Illness Leave
+11.10.2 Compensable Work-Related Injury or Illness Leave

-An employee who sustains a work-related injury or illness that is adjudicated by the Workers' Compensation Administrator as compensable under the State workers' compensation law and must be away from work as a result of that work-related injury or illness, may select Temporary Total Disability (TTD) compensation exclusively, or paid leave payments in addition to TTD.

-An employee who chooses to take paid leave during a period in which they receive TTD compensation will receive full paid leave pay in addition to any TTD payments, unless the employee is receiving assault benefit compensation equal to full pay.
+- 11.10.2.1 An officer who sustains a work-related injury or illness that is adjudicated by the Workers' Compensation Administrator as compensable under the State workers' compensation law and must be away from work as a result of that work-related injury or illness, may select Temporary Total Disability (TTD) compensation exclusively, or paid leave payments in addition to TTD. - 11.10.2.2 An officer who chooses to take paid leave during a period in which they receive TTD compensation will receive full paid leave pay in addition to any TTD payments, unless the officer is receiving assault benefit compensation equal to full pay.

-3. Return-to-Work
+11.10.3 Return-to-Work

-The Employer will follow the provisions of State law and Department or Division policy related to a Return-to-Work Program.
-The Department or Division will attempt to find opportunities, if available, for modified duty that can be offered to employees participating in the Return-to-Work Program.

-Employees suffering from a work-related injury or illness may be allowed to adjust their schedules to attend any needed therapy or follow-up medical appointments.
+- 11.10.3.1 The Employer will follow the provisions of State law and Department/Division policy related to a Return-to-Work Program.
+The Department/Division will attempt to find opportunities, if available, for modified duty that can be offered to officers participating in the Return-to-Work Program. - 11.10.3.2 Officers suffering from a work-related injury or illness may be allowed to adjust their schedules to attend any needed therapy or follow-up medical appointments.